silverstripe/silverstripe-dms/README.md

  * Relation of documents to other documents
  * Management and upload of documents within a page context in the CMS
  * Metadata management through the powerful `GridField` and `UploadField` core APIs
- * Configurable tags for documents
  * Download via SilverStripe controller (rather than filesystem URLs)
  * Access control based on PHP logic, and page relations
  * Replacement of existing files
+ * Tagging via the [taxonomy module](https://github.com/silverstripe/silverstripe-taxonomy) if installed

 ## Documentation